This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - Take only the medicines your surgeon told you to take.

 What will happen:

 - You will be placed on a table that can be moved to different positions.
 Shields that block radiation from reaching other parts of your body may be put over you.
-Body frames, vacuum pillows, or molded plastic devices can be used to hold your body very still during treatment.
-If your liver or lungs will be treated, your caregiver will tell you if you need to take a deep breath or follow other directions.
+Body frames, vacuum pillows, or molded plastic devices can be used to hold your body still during treatment.
+If your liver or lungs will be treated, your healthcare provider will tell you if you need to take a deep breath or follow other directions.

 - The table that you are lying on will be moved inside the treatment area.
 MRI or CT scans are used make sure you are in the right position so that the beams point directly at your tumor.
-Your caregiver will set the shape of the beams and the amount of radiation your tumor will get.
+Your surgeon will set the shape of the beams and the amount of radiation your tumor will get.
 The beams will pass through your bones and tissues and reach your tumor.
 You will need to lie still and relax during the treatment.
 After the treatment, your table will be moved out of the treatment area.
 The body frame and other devices will be removed.

 - You have a fever.

 - You have questions or concerns about your stereotactic gamma ray surgery.

 Seek Care Immediately if